rusty1s/graph-based-image-classification/README.md

 ## Requirements

-TensorFlow needs to be installed before running the training script.
+TensorFlow needs to be installed before running the script.
+TensorFlow 0.11.0 and the current `master` version are supported.

 To install the required python packages (except TensorFlow), run: